-The Company currently has \$64,801 in short and long-term debt outstanding at varying levels of fixed and floating interest rates of between 0.0% - 12.0%.
-A portion of the floating rate debt totaling \$10,398 is based on a fixed spread over the 6-month Euribor rate.
-Any movement in the 6-month Euribor rate over remaining term of the long-term debt would have an impact on the amount of interest paid by the Company.
-For every 100 basis point (1.0%) movement in the Euribor rate will cause the amount the Company is required to pay in monthly interest to fluctuate +/- \$9.
-The remaining floating rate debt of \$32,105 is based on a fixed spread over the 3-month Libor rate.
-Any movement in the 3-month Libor rate over remaining term of the long-term debt would have an impact on the amount of interest paid by the Company.
-For every 100 basis point (1.0%) movement in the 3-month Libor rate will cause the amount the Company is required to pay in monthly interest to fluctuate +/- \$27.
+The Company currently has \$57,394 in short and long-term debt outstanding at varying levels of fixed and floating interest rates of between 0.0% - 12.0%.
+A portion of the floating rate debt totaling \$10,741 is based on a fixed spread over the 6-month Euro Interbank Offered Rate ("Euribor") rate.
+Changes in the 6-month Euribor rate over the remaining term of the debt would have an impact on the amount of interest, with every 100 basis point (1.0%) movement in the Euribor rate resulting in a \$107 change in annual interest costs.
+The remaining floating rate debt of \$21,621 is based on a fixed spread over the 3-month Libor rate over the remaining term of the remaining term of the debt would have an impact on the 3-month Libor rate over the remaining term of the debt would have an impact on the 3-month Libor rate over the remaining term of the debt would have an impact on the 3-month Libor rate resulting in a \$216 change in annual interest costs.